rdbo/libmem/docs/api/c/LM_GetSystemBits.md

 # Description

-Get the processor bits of the system (32 or 64 bits)
+Get the processor bits of the system (32 or 64 bits).

 # Return Value

-Returns the processor bits of the system (32 or 64 bits)
+Returns the processor bits of the system (32 or 64 bits).